-- Monitoring the effectiveness of the Company's governance practices and making changes as needed. - Providing strategic guidance to the Company and ensuring effective monitoring of the Management. - Exercising independent judgment on corporate affairs - Reviewing and guiding corporate strategy, major plans of action etc, h.
-Composition
+- Monitoring the effectiveness of the Company's governance practices and making changes as needed. - Providing strategic guidance to the Company and ensuring effective monitoring of the Management. - Exercising independent judgment on corporate affairs - Reviewing and guiding corporate strategy, major plans of action etc, b.
+Composition i) Composition of the Board as on March 31, 2024

-In terms of Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements) Regulation 2015, ("SEBI LODR Regulations") your Board has optimum combination of Executive and Non-Executive Directors.
+In terms of Regulation 17 of SEBI (Listing Obligations and Disclosure Requirements ) Regulation 2015, ("SEBI LODR Regulations") your Board has optimum combination of Executive and Non-Executive Directors.
 The Board is headed by a Non-Executive Chairman.
 Executive Directors includes Managing Director also.
 The composition of Board of Directors is as under.